ChandanPathak01/FaceAuthAPI/README.md

 GET /users: Get all registered users (JWT protected)

 ✅ Example Use Case
+You need a JWT token on the UI to access the functionality.
-Admin registers a user with their Aadhaar and photo Later, the user uploads a different photo
-System checks the face and gives match percentage
-If match > threshold (e.g., 85%), allow access
+➤ Generate the token by running generate_token.py Admin registers a user with their Aadhaar number and photo Later, the user uploads a different photo for verification The system compares both faces and returns a match percentage If the match is above the threshold (e.g., 85%), the user is considered verified

 🔒 Authentication
 This project uses JWT (via python-jose) to protect sensitive endpoints.